Lightnet/glfw_cimgui_sample/README.md

   Using the msys64 compiler for small dev build on windows 64 bit.

+  There are two github repo to build this sample application.

   Note you might need to install some packages to support it.
 There are at least +5 pacakges needed to install.
 Can't remember better search engine to find and install.

 # Toolchain: